Psychical research in Italy between '800 and '900 - 2

 Enrico Morselli and Italian psychiatry

 In 1908 the two volumes of Psicologia e Spiritismo (Psychology and Spiritism) were published by prof. Enrico Morselli, director of the Clinic of Nervous and Mental Diseases at Genoa University.
 Born in Modena in 1852, Morselli, immediately after graduating in Medicine in 1874, accepted the invitation of prof. Carlo Livi – director of the asylum in Reggio Emilia – to engage in psychiatry as a volunteer assistant at that institute.
 He also followed an advanced course in anthropology at the Institute of Higher Studies in Florence under the direction of Paolo Mantegazza, founder of the Italian Anthropological Society.
 With his colleague Augusto Tamburini (1848-1919), he actively contributed to the renewal of Italian psychiatry.
-Both wanted a greater opennes of their specialty with respect to the so-called asylum technique, and a greater collaboration with other scientific disciplines.
+Both wanted a greater opennes of their specialty with respect to the so-called asylum technique, and a closer collaboration with other scientific disciplines.
 So they decided to found a scientific journal that, thanks to the support and consent of Livi, saw the light in 1875 with the name Rivista sperimentale di freniatria e di medicina legale in relazione con l’antropologia e le scienze giuridiche e sociali (Experimental Journal of Psychiatry and Forensic Medicine Related to Anthropology and Legal and Social Sciences).
 For decades, Morselli worked as a forensic psychiatrist.
 Among his most famous interventions, we can mention the trial against the bandit Giuseppe Musolino and the trial against the sons of Augusto Murri, the famous clinical doctor.
-When he was only 25 years old he was called to assume the role of director of the provincial asylum S. Croce in Macerata, where he started an intense reform activity modifying the assistance techniques of hospitalized patients.
+When he was only 25 years old he was called to assume the role of director of the provincial asylum Santa Croce in Macerata, where he started an intense reform activity modifying the assistance techniques of hospitalized patients.

 In 1880 he became the principal in Turin asylum, working on many projects: while continuing his collaboration with the Rivista sperimentale di freniatria (Experimental Journal of Psychiatry), he also began to write on the Archivio di scienze penali e antropologia criminale (Archive of Criminal Sciences and Criminal Anthropology), founded by Cesare Lombroso, and on the Giornale della Società italiana d’Igiene (Journal of the Hygiene Italian Society).
 He participated in many conferences, and held anthropology lessons that were later collected in a treatise of general anthropology: L’uomo secondo la teoria dell’evoluzione (Man According to Evolution Theory, 1911).
-In 1881 Morselli founded the Rivista di filosofia scientifica (Scientific Philosophy Magazine), real organ of Italian Positivism, which had important collaborators and where he wrote, among other things, on Darwinism and Evolutionism.
+In 1881 Morselli founded the Rivista di filosofia scientifica (Scientific Philosophy Magazine), a true organ of Italian Positivism, which had important collaborators and where he wrote, among other things, on Darwinism and Evolutionism.
 In Turin he had as assistant Eugenio Tanzi (1856-1934), the future director of Florence asylum, with whom he carried out an experimental study of hypnotism and magnetism phenomena, that were arousing a considerable scientific interest also abroad.

 In 1889 he obtained, at his request, the transfer to Genoa University: here he taught over the years different disciplines, including psychiatry, forensic psychology, experimental psychology, anthropology.
 In 1894 he accepted the direction of the neurologic clinic of Genoa General Hospital, where he had established a mental illness clinic two years before, where he offered both free consultations for indigent people and paid medical examinations.
 He also organized a private clinic, Villa Maria Pia, in which modern medical care was given to psychopaths, neuropaths, morphine and cocaine addicts.
-Also in these Genoese years Morselli carried out many activities: from the drafting of the second volume of his Manuale di semeiotica delle malattie mentali (Treatise on Semeiotics of Mental Illnesses, 1894), to his adhesionto new editorial experiences, such as Rivista di patologia mentale e nervosa (Journal of Mental and Nervous Pathology) edited by the Psychiatric Clinic in Florence, and the Rivista ligure di scienze, lettere e arti(Ligurian Magazine of Science,Lliterature and Arts), organ of the Society of Scientific Readings and Conversations of which he himself was president since 1899 to 1910 and which, in the years of his presidency, was characterized by an explicit adhesion to Positivist culture.
+Even in these Genoese years Morselli carried out many activities: from the drafting of the second volume of his Manuale di semeiotica delle malattie mentali (Treatise on Semeiotics of Mental Illnesses, 1894), to his adhesion to new editorial experiences, such as Rivista di patologia mentale e nervosa (Journal of Mental and Nervous Pathology) edited by the Psychiatric Clinic in Florence, and the Rivista ligure di scienze, lettere e arti (Ligurian Magazine of Science, Literature and Arts), organ of the Society of Scientific Readings and Conversations of which he himself was president since 1899 to 1910 and which, in the years of his presidency, was characterized by an explicit adhesion to Positivist culture.
 In 1914 he founded a new monthly, Quaderni di psichiatria, entrusted to the editorial care of his son.
 He died in Genoa in 1929.

 The séances in Genoa

 What led this man of many interests, dynamic and indefatigable, who had a scientific culture of strong positivist orientation, to deal with mediumistic phenomena?
 And what conclusions did he draw from his investigations?
-The answers to these questions are contained in the two volumes of his mentioned work (which deserves a careful reading), whose core consists of notes and reports drafted by Morselli, on a first cycle of ten séances with Eusapia Paladino held in Genoa, at the rooms of Minerva Scientific Circle, from May 17th to June 8th, 1901 (reported in the first volume); on a second series of five sittings which took place in the same place from December 5th to 15th, 1901; on seven other séances held in Genoa but in places other than Minerva Circle, on various dates between June 12th, 1901, and March 1st, 1902; and finally on a series of six sittings held in Genoa at home of Italian-Argentine painter and musician Alfredo Berisso (1873-1931), between December 27th, 1906, and January 10th, 1907.
-Overall, therefore, Morselli experimented with Paladino during 28 long sittings.
+The answers to these questions are contained in the two volumes of his mentioned work (which deserves a careful reading), whose core consists of notes and reports drafted by Morselli, on a first cycle of ten séances with Eusapia Paladino held in Genoa, at the headquarters of Minerva Scientific Circle, from May 17th to June 8th, 1901 (reported in the first volume); on a second series of five sittings which took place in the same place from December 5th to 15th, 1901; on seven other séances held in Genoa but in places other than the Minerva Circle, on various dates between June 12th, 1901, and March 1st, 1902; and finally on a series of six sittings held in Genoa at home of Italian-Argentine painter and musician Alfredo Berisso (1873-1931), between December 27th, 1906, and January 10th, 1907.
+Overall, therefore, Morselli experimented with Paladino during 28 long sessions.

 At the beginning of the notes on the third sitting (page 221 of volume 1), Morselli recounted the sensation produced in the city by press reports about the fact that distinguished men of science were seriously dealing with mediumistic phenomena: «It is beyond description the impression made by the reports of our "Paladinian" séances, that prof. Porro began to include on the Secolo XIX Genoa newspaper.
-The whole city talks about it, and I, whose skeptical attitude towards spiritualism has been known for a long time, am especially targeted: I am stopped in the street, I am surrounded by people everywhere I go, I am questioned, I am faced with questions and doubts (always the same!), I am openly criticized, and no less openly I am already told clearly that I will not be believed, even if I will state to have seen with my own eyes the famous table of Eusapia rise up in the air!» Morselli went on quoting an essy by Alfred Erny (1838-19??), Le Psichisme Expérimental, 1895, whose second chapter describes the psychology of unbelievers: «There are the skeptics unbelievers who deny because they have not yet seen; the well-balanced, who imagine themselves to have the healthiest brain of all the unhappy ones who saw, and whose idiocy they proclaim; the cunning, who smell the deceit, and who "I will never get cheated by anyone"; the pseudo-scientists, who explain everything with medium's fraud and with suggestion of the experimenters; the theoreticians, who struggle to expose their incomprehensible explanations; the ignorant, who can not understand, for example, the necessity of a medium, and persecute you with a crowd of inconclusive questions without any connection with the phenomena; the pedants, which apply right and wrong the rudimentary but dogmatic notions drawn from the booklets of popular science; the scrupulous, who even in the presence of the most obvious phenomena continue to shake their heads and to squeeze doubts and fears of tricks; lastly, the indifferent, who consider it futile to deal with spiritualism and mediumship, since there are many more important practical problems in life!
-It is not the case to answer everyone, and even less is the case of starting a pro-spiritualism apostolate».
+The whole city talks about it, and I, whose skeptical attitude towards spiritualism has been known for a long time, am especially targeted: I am stopped in the street, I am surrounded by people everywhere I go, I am questioned, I am faced with questions and doubts (always the same!), I am openly criticized, and no less openly I am already told clearly that I will not be believed, even if I will state to have seen with my own eyes the famous table of Eusapia rise up in the air!» Morselli went on quoting an essay by Alfred Erny (1838-1903), Le Psichisme Expérimental, 1895, whose second chapter describes the psychology of unbelievers: «There are the skeptics unbelievers who deny because they have not yet seen; the well-balanced, who imagine themselves to have the healthiest brain of all the unhappy ones who saw, and whose idiocy they proclaim; the cunning, who smell the deceit, and who "I will never get cheated by anyone"; the pseudo-scientists, who explain everything with medium's fraud and with suggestion of the experimenters; the theoreticians, who struggle to expose their incomprehensible explanations; the ignorant, who can not understand, for example, the necessity of a medium, and persecute you with a crowd of inconclusive questions without any connection with the phenomena; the pedants, which apply right and wrong the rudimentary but dogmatic notions drawn from the booklets of popular science; the scrupulous, who even in the presence of the most obvious phenomena continue to shake their heads and to squeeze doubts and fears of tricks; lastly, the indifferent, who consider it futile to deal with spiritualism and mediumship, since there are many more important practical problems in life!
+It is not the case to answer everyone, and even less of starting a pro-spiritualism apostolate».

 The reasons why Morselli published Psicologia e Spiritismo

-Regarding the reasons why Morselli decided to publish this work (whose manuscript has been ready for some years, with the exception of the part relating to the séances of 1906-1907 and of the last chapters), though being well aware of the fact that it consisted mainly of raw material based on the notes taken on the field, in the Preface he wrote: «I will be asked why, despite recognizing so many flaws in this work, I publish it the same.
+Regarding the reasons why Morselli decided to publish this work (whose manuscript has been ready for some years, with the exception of the part relating to the séances of 1906-1907 and the last chapters), though being well aware of the fact that it consisted mainly of raw material based on the notes taken on the field, this is what he wrote in the Preface: «I will be asked why, despite recognizing so many flaws in this work, I publish it the same.
 Here is the reason: I publish it because, although written in great part for myself, it can help those who, being interested in the opinions of a psychiatrist on this subject, want to know their development and reasons.
 Moreover, I had announced it, and by someone it was and is well-awaited: I think it's time to keep my promise.
-It ascertains the reality of facts, which many people still deny or ridicule; it shows that a man of science can,and indeed he must, investigate them without putting at risk the scientific character of his work and even without renouncing any norm of the positive method; it examines and debates, as perhaps had not yet been done (if the feeling of paternity does not deceive me), the intrinsic determinism of mediumistic phenomena; it prospects some less obscure sides and can be used as a trace for a program of future researches; it confirms the results of other very trustworthy researchers, yet suspected or accused of overwhelming naivety; it reaches conclusions to which also many of them have arrived, but invigorates them with non-trivial arguments; finally, it exposes a mental process of gradual and, I think, reasoned conviction, and therefore, besides being made up of an essentially psychological material, it is, in turn, an experience of introspective psychology and logic in action.
-But those who want to find an explanation of mediumistic phenomena that satisfy them and, not finding it in this work, will be disappointed, must benevolently consider that for now this topic has barely been touched and that I myself do not consider concluded my duty and commitment to the Truth».
+It ascertains the reality of facts, which many people still deny or ridicule; it shows that a man of science can, and indeed must, investigate them without putting at risk the scientific character of his work and even without renouncing any norm of the positive method; it examines and debates, as perhaps had not yet been done (if the feeling of paternity does not deceive me), the intrinsic determinism of mediumistic phenomena; it prospects some less obscure sides and can be used as a trace for a program of future researches; it confirms the results of other very trustworthy researchers, yet suspected or accused of overwhelming naivety; it reaches conclusions to which also many of them have arrived, but invigorates them with non-trivial arguments; finally, it exposes a mental process of gradual and, I think, reasoned conviction, and therefore, besides being made up of an essentially psychological material, it is, in turn, an experience of introspective psychology and logic in action.
+But those who want to find an explanation of mediumistic phenomena that satisfy them and, not finding it in this work, will be disappointed, must benevolently consider that for now this topic has barely been touched and that I myself do not consider concluded my duty and commitment to the Truth»

 Morselli and Eusapia Paladino

 From the first sittings in which he took part, Morselli's attitude was always very critical and alert: he assumed in fact that the medium could cheat or deceive, consciously as well as unconsciously, and therefore since the beginning he tried to find out every possible trick.
 On the other hand, Paladino openly showed her resentment towards those who questioned her powers and the genuineness of the phenomena that she produced, and Morselli was on her black list because he had repeatedly publicly expressed with sarcasm, as an impenitent materialist skeptic as he was, his opinions on spiritualism in general, and on Paladino's mediumism in particular.
-For these reasons, Morselli took part anonymously in the sittings at Circolo Minerva, at least towards Paladino, as the other sitters knew very well who he was, and the medium herself – having recognized his methods of investigation, or warned by someone – at the beginning of the fourth session addressed him with a contemptuous «You are Morselli!», which did not bode well.
+For these reasons, Morselli took part anonymously in the sittings at Circolo Minerva, at least as far as Eusapia was concerned, as the other sitters knew very well who he was, and the medium herself – having recognized his methods of investigation, or warned by someone – at the beginning of the fourth session addressed him with a contemptuous «You are Morselli!», which did not bode well.
 Instead, after a moment of embarrassment on the part of the psychiatrist, Eusapia Paladino said she was happy to be investigated by a man of science and fame as he certainly was.
 It must be recognized that, particularly in the first decade of the twentieth century, Paladino never shifted away from research and investigations by unprejudiced scientists, with whom she collaborated within the range of her possibilities.
-She had probably been burned and wounded in her pride by the severe examination which she had been submitted to by the Cambridge Commission in September 1895: during twenty sittings held at Frederic Myers' home, not only did not any significant mediumistic phenomenon occur, but the medium had been repeatedly surprised to deliberately cheat.
-On the other hand the Morselli himself (like other researchers), after observing that «Paladino is more cunning than she appears; she is a vain person, and therefore cares a lot about the success of her experiments», recognized that «Eusapia showed, in her normal state, an extraordinary naivety in cheating».
+She had probably been burned and wounded in her pride by the severe examination to which she had been subjected by the Cambridge Commission in September 1895: during twenty sittings held at Frederic Myers' home, not only did not any significant mediumistic phenomenon occur, but the medium had been repeatedly surprised to deliberately cheat.
+On the other hand Morselli himself (like other researchers), after observing that «Paladino is more cunning than she appears; she is a vain person, and therefore cares a lot about the success of her experiments», recognized that «Eusapia showed, in her normal state, an extraordinary naivety in cheating».

 Criticism of the methods adopted by the Cambridge Commission